ARTEMISPETROV/AceStream-Player-Watch-streaming-TV-Video-in-browser-Userscript/README.md

 - then you shoud run AceEngine and config it :  right clik on icon in right corner OPTIONS and deselect all checkboxes with check marks.

 - don't remember where i get it but works just fine - "hacked" noads skins for AcePlayer, simply copy and overide them in ...\user\Application Data\ACEStream\player  folder.
-But just let you know it may choked player functionality and prevent it from playing actial video in some cases , i was using portable vertion of browser which works much more stable with this "noads hacks".
+Dont forget to create backup first.
+By the way it may harm player functionality and prevent it from playing actial video in some cases.